T Level Health

 Assessment

-• 2 written examinations
+• 2 written examinations at the end of the first year

-Occupational specialism component:
+Occupational specialism component (Year 2):

 • Case study assessment